 Since this set of exercises was introduced, in the early 1980’s, in many cases the adherence to the Taiji fundamentals has been lost and their true use as Qigong has been watered down to the point where they are merely slow aerobics.
 This has led to the depletion of the true beneficial qualities of these exercises.
 The Yi guides the Qi through focus (Jing) and it is only when this happens that “slow aerobics” become Qigong.
 Yes the Qi will still move with the watered down versions but Qi moves whatever exercise you do…………..
 However, this does not make every exercise a Qigong exercise.

-A certificate, from San Bao Martial Arts, will be provided to participants who successfully complete the course.
-We recommend that participants attend our Taiji Shibashi Qigong workshops, to familiarise themselves with the Shibashi, prior to doing this course.
+A Completion Certificate, from San Bao Martial Arts, will be awarded to participants who successfully complete the course.

 Feedback from previous workshops

 - Did the workshop meet your expectations? – 100% Yes.

 - Did the workshop cover the syllabus? – 100% Yes.